Uniform locales and their constructive aspects: Completion

 Now we show uniqueness.
 Suppose $e'\colon X \hookrightarrow C$ is a completion of $X$.
 Then by \cref{prop:dense_uniform_embedding_factors_through_gamma} there is a strongly dense uniform embedding $f'\colon C \hookrightarrow \Cvar X$ such that $f' e' = \gamma$.
 This is an isomorphism by the completeness of $C$. \end{proof}

 \begin{theorem} Complete uniform locales form a reflective subcategory $\CUnifLoc$ of $\UnifLoc$ with $\Cvar$ as the reflector and $\gamma$ as the unit. \end{theorem} \begin{proof} By \cref{thm:completion}, $\Cvar X$ is complete.
-Moreover, $\gamma_Y$ is an isomorphism for complete $Y$, since $\gamma_Y$ is a strongly dense embedding.
+Moreover, $\gamma_Y$ is an isomorphism for a complete uniform locale $Y$, since $\gamma_Y$ is a strongly dense uniform embedding.
 Thus, any uniform map $f\colon X \to Y$ factors through $\gamma_X$ to give $\gamma_Y^{-1}\Cvar f$.
 Finally, this factorisation is unique since $\gamma_Y$ is epic. \end{proof}

 We will occasionally wish to talk about the completion of a pre-uniform locale.
 This may be defined simply as the completion of its uniform reflection.
 On the other hand, the definition of $\Cauchy X$ works equally well when $X$ is only a pre-uniform locale and its fundamental properties still go through.
 With no essential modification the proof of \cref{prop:uniform_reflection_of_Cauchy_X} then shows that $\Upsilon \Cauchy X \cong \Cvar \Upsilon X$ in this general situation.
 Moreover, we have $\gamma_{\Upsilon X} \upsilon_X = \upsilon_{\Cauchy X} \digamma_X$.